Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 - Hematocrit.
 Hematocrit levels in FVD are greater than normal because there is a decreased plasma volume.

 - Serum electrolyte levels.
-Measurement of electrolyte levels should be performed to check for presence of an imbalance.
+Measurement of electrolyte levels should be performed to check for the presence of an imbalance.

 - ECG.
 ECG changes can also contribute to the diagnosis of fluid and electrolyte imbalance.